DFE-Digital/tra-digital-design-history/app/posts/check-the-record-of-a-teacher/2024-02-21-testing-summary-tags-to-show-the-status-of-a-teacher.md

 > “You used to get their status which is good”

-> “I want a status like the old service, with alerts = none, QTS & induction status.
+> “I want a status like the old service, with alerts equals none, QTS and induction status.
 This is what we screenshot”

 We know that our users are busy and work in risk adverse settings where clarity is important.
-They need to clearly know whether to proceed with recruitment and be able to evidence their due diligence when they get inspected.
-While the records in our MVP contained the necessary information, not all users felt reassured or confident by using it.
+They need to clearly know how to proceed with an application and be able to evidence their due diligence when they get inspected.
+While the records in our minimum viable service contained the necessary information, not all users felt reassured or confident by using it.

 We decided to revisit summary information and explore if we could do this in a way that was helpful but also accurate in different situations.
-We wanted to then test if this works.

 ## Design for summary tags

 For our colour system, green is suitable to employ, red is restricted from teaching, and blue is for anything else that may need more attention or might mean different things depending on the role being applied for.
-We wanted to keep it simple and make sure the content makes sense without the colour.
+We wanted to keep it simple and make sure the content makes sense without the colours.

 To give structure, we put the tags in a [borderless summary list](https://design-system.service.gov.uk/components/summary-list/) with a single column.
 They should make sense on their own and relate to a more detailed piece of information within the record, so we did not give them individual heading labels.

 We gave the group of tags the heading of “summary” and placed this in a [one-third column](https://design-system.service.gov.uk/styles/layout/) to the right of the main content.
 This is using the [gestalt proximity law](https://lawsofux.com/law-of-proximity/) to group related items together and distinguish from the rest of the text on the page.

+As we're now using the one-third column, we also put personal details there.
+This is because it is a seperate category of information to the qualifications list and users will already have seen this on the previous search result page.

-This is also consistent with [Access your teaching qualifications](https://tra-digital-design-history.herokuapp.com/qualifications-service/qualification-service/) which is the teacher facing aspect of this data, although we have used the standard section break dividing lines in 1px [govuk border colour](https://design-system.service.gov.uk/styles/colour/), and headings with `<h3>` and `<h4>` which is more consistent with the rest of our page.
+This is also consistent with [Access your teaching qualifications](https://tra-digital-design-history.herokuapp.com/qualifications-service/qualification-service/) which is the teacher facing aspect of this data.
+However, we have used the standard [section break](https://design-system.service.gov.uk/styles/section-break/) dividing lines in 1px [govuk border colour](https://design-system.service.gov.uk/styles/colour/), and headings with `<h3>` and `<h4>` which is more consistent with the rest of our page.

 ## Restrictions